• Skip to primary navigation

 🥣 Making The Dough

-Once all of your ingredients are properly measured and at the right temperature, whisk together the wet ingredients — melted butter, egg, milk, and vanilla.
+Once all of the ingredients for this small batch baking recipe are properly measured and at the right temperature, whisk together the wet ingredients — melted butter, egg, milk, and vanilla.

 You want them to be very well combined so they incorporate evenly into the dry ingredients.